Skip to main content

 How Sophrology Works on Stress

-Sophrology combines three pillars: controlled breathing, progressive muscle relaxation, and positive visualisation.
+Sophrology combines three pillars: controlled breathing, progressive muscle relaxation, and positive visualization.
 Each session follows a specific logic.

 First, a body scan guides you to release tension muscle by muscle.
 This physical act activates the parasympathetic nervous system, your body's rest and repair mode.
-Next, guided breathing, often cardiac coherence (4 counts in, 4 counts hold, 4 counts out), stabilises heart rate.
-Finally, a positive visualisation invites your mind to connect with an inner resource: a memory of calm, an image of safety.
+Next, guided breathing, often cardiac coherence (4 counts in, 4 counts hold, 4 counts out), stabilizes heart rate.
+Finally, a positive visualization invites your mind to connect with an inner resource: a memory of calm, an image of safety.

 With repetition, these signals become reflexive.
 Your nervous system learns a new default response.
 Not through willpower.
 Through practice.